the-sett/elm-syntax-dsl/README.md

 running `elm-format` on the output should have no effect at all.
 The advantage of this is that if generated code moves to being edited by hand, there will not be a large white-space only diff created when `elm-format` is applied.

+Known deviations from `elm-format`:

+* Not printing port signatures.
+* Escaping in Strings has some issues (" and \n, others?)
+* Needs brackets in signatures around functions.
+* Needs brackets in signatures around nested type arguments that have arguments - List (Maybe String)